-Mr. Connors, 70, has been a director since 1992 and previously served as a director from December 1988 to July 1989.
+Mr. Connors, 71, has been a director since 1992 and previously served as a director from December 1988 to July 1989.
 He is a patent attorney and the founder of Connors & Associates PC, a professional law corporation specializing in intellectual property law.
 Mr. Connors is a member of the Orange County Bar Association, the Orange County Patent Law Association, the Los Angeles Intellectual Property Law Association, and the Association of Corporate Patent Counsel.
-Mr. Connors' technical knowledge, particularly his experience in the areas of patent acquisition, patent infringement, and negotiating the sale and licensing of intellectual property brings a unique and valued perspective to the Board.
+The Board has determined to nominate Mr. Connors for election in part because it believes that his considerable technical knowledge, particularly his experience in the areas of patent acquisition, patent infringement, and the negotiation of the sale and licensing of intellectual property, brings a unique and valued perspective to the Board.
 Mr. Connors' current term expires in 2011.